Last updated on July 30th, 2022 at 01:57 pm

 Search engines have always prioritised text, images, and news, but now maps, social results, and all sorts of snippet boxes can show up on the first page for any given search.
 In particular, a video is an extremely effective tool.

-Make sure that users do not have to scroll down in order to see the main content of your page – the main content should be immediately visible when a user opens the page.
-Make the “above the fold” area of your pages compelling and clutter free.
-The more interesting that area is, the higher your dwell time – and rankings – will be.
+Make sure that users do not have to scroll down in order to see the main content of your page – your most important information should be immediately visible when a user opens the page.
+The more interesting that area is, the longer readers will stay on your webpage, which is good for rankings.

 Make sure your website loads quickly.
 Large images will slow down your site and having a slow loading site can decrease your Google rankings.

 You only have a short time to grab users’ attention and if your site takes too long to load, they will leave.

 Search engines will prioritise websites that load quickly and crawl them more thoroughly and consistently than slower ones.
 Both Google and Bing use page loading speed as a ranking factor.

 Google rewards websites that load quickly, especially in mobile search results.

 Check if your website displays well on mobile, otherwise it may be excluded from mobile search results.

 The number of searches using a mobile device is increasing, and Google displays the mobile-friendly results first.